elasticdog/elasticdog-com/quartz/content/drafts/Inbox.md

   my attention and I'm misunderstanding.
 Is there anything considered universal language with animals, maybe kindness?
 The Universal Greeting.
 Or just an idiot.
 What about other universal language (nuclear waste, space probes).

+* Is [[Learning Through Mistakes]] related to work organization and autonomy?
+We need the freedom to be creative, but the structure in how we work and the process can be more organized to make it efficient.